AlredaAlhadi/personal-portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and experience as a Computer Science student and developer.

+---

+⚠️ **Note**: This website is still an **early work in progress**!
+I am actively improving its design, functionality, and content.
+Stay tuned for updates!

+---

 ## 🚀 Features

 - **Responsive Design**: Fully responsive and optimized for all devices.